xe-nvdk/follow-the-money/README.md

 Still, my current account will be capable of using the service, but they don't know if that will change in the future.

-This is key for my personal and economic development, so, I don't to depends on a decision that may is taken or not.
+I take my finance tracking seriously, and I understand this as key for my personal and economic development, so I don't want to depend on a decision that may is taken or not by 3rd parties.

+## So?

 As part of my process to learn Python, I said, "Why don't you build an app to use and keep tracking money without depends on a 3rd party"?

-The idea is basically to create an application to run from a Terminal (I love the Terminal) and ask for a few inputs and then store that data in a database, that DB, is, of course, InfluxDB that will help to graph my income and expenses, not only in a very cool way, but I will also capable to create it alerts to help stay in budget.
+The idea is basically to create an application to run from a Terminal (I love the Terminal) and ask for a few inputs and then store that data in a database, that DB, is, of course, InfluxDB that will help to graph my income and expenses, not only in a very cool way, but I will also capable to create it alerts to help me stay in budget.

-Well, we're here.

 ## Why InfluxDB?